Graphene is neither Relativistic nor Non-Relativistic case: Thermodynamics Aspects: Results

-They are plotted by dotted lines in Fig.~(\ref{fig:CV2SLgen}), whose trends indicate the standard $C_v\propto \frac{T}{\mu}$ relation as expected for metal for the low-temperature domain.
-For metal, Fermi energy or $\mu$ remains almost constant with $T$; therefore, the standard practice is to consider the metal electron-specific heat as proportional to $T$.
-So, our NR case SL expression may be used as metal electronic specific heat contribution.
-However, the proportional constant of $C_v\propto T$ will be a bit of different from standard Solid state physics book~\cite{Solid_Book}, where number density and volume is kept constant but we have used the definition, where $\mu$ and volume are kept constant.
-Reader may comprehend the constant number density and volume definition of specific heat as a solid state-based definition, whereas the constant $\mu$ and volume definition of specific heat may be considered as a fluid-based definition.
+They are plotted by dotted lines in the figure, whose trends indicate the standard $C_v\propto \frac{T}{\mu}$ relation as expected for metal in the low-temperature domain.
+The observation is that the specific heat of G-3D is four times larger than that of the NR-3D case.
+The proportional constant of $C_v\propto T$ will be a bit different from standard Solid state physics book~\cite{Solid_Book}, where number density and volume are kept constant, but we have used the definition, where $\mu$ and volume are kept constant.
+The reader may comprehend the constant number density and volume definition of specific heat as a solid state-based definition, whereas the constant $\mu$ and volume definition of specific heat may be considered a fluid-based definition.
 We know that (almost) in-compressible solid-based formalism for electrons in the metal, thermodynamical quantities like $P$, $V$, $N$ never be a matter of interest to calculate as they always remain constant but its $U$ and $C_v$ are normally calculated by using quantum statistical formalism in the $\mu/T\gg 1$ limit, which is basically free electron theory, practiced in solid state physics book~\cite{Solid_Book}.
-For the metal case, we can't decrease Fermi energy $\mu$ below $\mu/T=1$ as their approximate range is $\mu=2$-$10$ eV, which almost remains constant with $T$.
-It was graphene, where career density $n$ can be tuned by changing $T$ and $\mu$, So one can access the range lower than $\mu/T=1$, even can reach DF domain - $\mu/T\ll 1$.
-In this DF region, SL $C_v\propto T$ is not at all valid, one should use the general expression, given in Eq.~(\ref{cv2g2D}).
-Understanding the transition from solid-based (SL expressions) to fluid-based (general expressions) formulas of specific heat may be very important to realize Wiedemann-Franz (WF) Law violation in DF domain, observed in Refs.~\cite{Sci_16_Dirac}.
-Being proportional with specific heat, modification of thermal conductivity in DF domain is possible for which the ratio between thermal and electrical conductivity may not follow WF law.
-This is our immediate future plan of work where we plan a systematic transformation from solid-based to fluid-based calculations of specific heat, thermal conductivity as well as electrical conductivity.
+We can not decrease Fermi energy $\mu$ for the metal case as their approximate range is $\mu=2$-$10$ eV, which almost remains constant with $T$.
+The inset in Fig.~(\ref{fig:CV2SLgen})(a) demonstrates to examine the standard validity ~\cite{Solid_Book} of the theoretical results for SL(NR) case (green dotted) with the experimental data (solid circles) for different metals (K, Na, Li, Au, and Cu).